-We are reading and discussing David Graeber’s texts and other related material.
-Please do feel free to get in touch if you interested in presenting a particular text.
+We read and discuss David Graeber’s texts and related material.
+Please do feel free to get in touch if you are interested in presenting a particular text.
 All voices are welcome.

 Meeting ID: 604 596 7588

 We are planning a small closed reading group this year to read Dawn of Everything together.
 This is a long book.
 If you want to join us, please, write an email.

 Every Friday, LSE will host a seminar devoted to David’s memory.
 Museum of Care is going to join it.

 Register for the event HERE:

 FUTURE PLANS (NO DATES)

 - Jo Freeman’s essay ‘The Tyranny of Structurelessness’ facilitated by Scott Thompson

 - Marcel Mauss Techniques, Technology and Civilization Oxford: Berghahn Books Year: 2006 ed. by Nathan Schlanger ISBN: 1-57181-662-3 “Les civilisations. Éléments et formes.”
 (1929) Facilitator – Vassily

 - Max Weber’s “Against Judaism” and the Origins of Capitalism facilitated by Simona Ferlini